-How important would you think it is for you to share the most important news in all the world.
+If you are a follower of Jesus, you have the most important news in all the world.
 It needs to be shared.
-Think about it, if you had a cure for Alzheimer’s or Cancer, wouldn’t you share that?
+Think about it, if you had a cure for Alzheimer’s or cancer, wouldn’t you share that?
 You would be a very good friend if you shared that news, right?

 Back in the 1950’s one such friend entered my mother’s life.
-She told my mother about the Friend that could bring the cure for her sin problem.
+She told my mother about the Friend who could bring the cure for her sin problem.

 Atlanta, Georgia, was the place this would happen.
 But let’s start at the beginning.

-My mother was placed in the Georgia Baptist Children’s home at age 4 and lived there to adulthood.
-After leaving there, she lived in a boarding house in Atlanta where she began her career working as a secretary.
-It was in that boarding house that she met the woman who would bring the cure for her sin problem.
+My mother was placed in the Georgia Baptist Children’s home at age four and lived there to adulthood.
+After leaving there, she lived in a boarding house in Atlanta, where she began her career working as a secretary.
+It was in that boarding house she met the woman who would bring the cure for her sin problem.

 Granted, my mother had grown up in this Baptist home for children, attended church every week, and was the beneficiary of abundant blessing the whole time of her residency.
 But it would be in this boarding house that she came to know Jesus as her personal Savior.

 Ms. Evelyn was the friend that brought that good news to my mother, and she would be a household name all through my life.

 Telling my mother about Jesus and her need for Him was no easy task for Ms. Evelyn.
-My mother was convinced she was good.
+My mother was convinced of her goodness.
 She couldn’t understand why she needed a Savior.
 But Ms. Evelyn lovingly helped her see her need.
 And one day, my mother surrendered her heart and life to the One she’d only heard about up to that time.

 From that point on, she knew Him personally.